data-on-k8s-book/outline/README.md

 *  Machine Learning and AI
     *   Case study: MLflow

-## Chapter 8: Data APIs on Kubernetes
+## Chapter 9: Interacting with Data in Kubernetes Applications
 Takeaway: The key to developer productivity on Kubernetes is to stop thinking about database query languages and start coding to data APIs

-*   Case studies:companies who have built APIs on top of persistence
-*   Required qualities of a data service
+*   Data and Microservice Design Patterns
-*   Data APIs
+    *   Data Gateway
     *   Case study: Stargate
     *   Data as a Service

-## Chapter 9: Interacting with Data in Kubernetes Applications
-*   Data and Microservice Design Patterns
-*   Connecting Microservices to Data
     *   Open Service Broker API
 *   Data topologies on K8s
     *   Multi data center